Rugby-England do enough to subdue Wales and secure top spot | Sports-Games

 Rugby-England do enough to subdue Wales and secure top spot

-England did just about enough to subdue a spirited but limited Wales with a 24-13 victory in Llanelli on Saturday to secure top spot in Autumn Nations Cup Group A and set up a probable title decider against France at Twickenham next week.
+England had took much power and strength in depth as they overcame a spirited but limited Wales with a 24-13 victory in Llanelli on Saturday to secure top spot in Autumn Nations Cup Group A and set up a title decider against France at Twickenham next week.

-However, England regained control on the scoreboard as Farrell landed two more penalties to take them safely clear and they finished in comfortable control.
+However, England quickly regained control on the pitch and the scoreboard as Farrell landed two more penalties to take them safely clear, and they finished in comfortable control without ever really threatening any fireworks.
 "Today was like a bit of an arm wrestle, it was a tough old game and I don't think we've accelerated our rugby as much as we'd like to," said England coach Eddie Jones.

 "There was one phase in the second half when we moved it really well but then lost our shape a bit and space is hard to find.
-We weren't as precise as we would have liked to be out wide but we are showing signs of where we want to go."
-Wales coach Wayne Pivac described himself happy with the energy and defensive effort of his team but complained about a missed in-the-air tackle ahead of England's first try.
+We want a bit more fluency with the ball in hand and to play a bit more with some precision but we're not quite there yet.
+Certainly I'm really pleased with the boys' effort."
+Wales coach Wayne Pivac was happy with the energy and defensive effort of his young team but complained about an in-the-air tackle missed by the officials ahead of England's first try.

-"We're pretty disappointed with some of the decisions out there," he said.
+"We're pretty disappointed with some of the decisions out there," Pivac said.
 "But there were a lot of young guys having a good game against the number two team in the world so they will have learned a lot."
+Wales will return to Llanelli for their final game next Saturday, probably against Italy.

 ALSO READ